openlibraryenvironment/mod-rs/README.md

 # I'm a front end developer - what resources are available

 mod-rs is not a document-storage oriented RMB module, it is a hibernate / ORM based object/relational app.
-Although this arrangement requires more effort to add properties (Although all the primary domain objects support an extensible document-like customProperties structure) it has the advantage of being queryable in response to changing and evolving domain model requirements in a way that document stores often are not particularly hen dealing with highly relational data.
+Although this arrangement requires more effort to add properties (Note though that all the primary domain objects support an extensible document-like customProperties structure) it has the advantage of being dynamically tuned and queryable in response to changing and evolving domain model requirements in a way that document stores often are not, particularly when dealing with highly relational data.
+This is expecially true when filtering on joined collections.

 Because of this, RAML and Json Schema are not used to define out private internal storage model - they arise out of it.
 This means mod-rs interface can often hide information from clients and provide a sensible boundary between callers and business/storage logic.